 - preserves the merged master file in

-- works on Windows, Linux, and macOS
+- runs on Windows, Linux, and macOS with minimal dependencies (Python + NumPy)

 Usage